 American intervention in Chile was in keeping with Theodore Roosevelt’s 1904 Corollary, and in keeping with Eisenhower’s actions in Guatemala in 1954 on behalf of Chiquita bananas.
 But, unlike earlier officials, Kissinger also demanded kickbacks on the weapons America sold to the dictatorships that displaced these governments.
 In Indonesia, for instance, he sold weapons to General Suharto to help quell an independence movement on the island of East Timor and also grafted a 10% gratuity.
 Nixon’s administration supported a right-wing military dictatorship in Greece, of all places, the birthplace of democracy.
 What would the public think if they found out about such actions because of the next Daniel Ellsberg?
 These weren’t the kinds of things the administration wanted getting out the next time some low-life bureaucrat with access to a copier married a hippie and got conscientious.
 Nixon and Kissinger resolved to prevent such leaks.
 They sued the New York Times over the Ellsberg papers but lost the case in the Supreme Court.
 This led to a more fortress-like mentality in Nixon’s administration.
 They no longer trusted institutions like the FBI and CIA with their secrets and decided to hire their own team for covert operations (they kept their connections at the Internal Revenue Service, or IRS).

 Unlike many politicians, who accept bribes from corporations to write favorable laws, Nixon demanded bribes from companies under the threat of thorough IRS audits.
 Since their victims usually cheated on their taxes, they had no choice but to pay up.
 Among others, they targeted Cleveland shipping tycoon George Steinbrenner, soon owner of the New York Yankees, who was also convicted for making illegal contributions just to add insult to injury (Ronald Reagan pardoned him in 1989, as one of his last acts in office).
 On this last item, the modern political parties aren’t necessarily a whole lot different than CRP.
 Often when Democrats propose a certain law, what they really want is money from whatever group or industry wouldn’t benefit from the law.
 A sufficient donation will make the law go away.
-It’s an elaborate way to ask for a donation.
+It’s an elaborate way to ask for (blackmail) a donation.

 The Nixon administration’s biggest threat was Ed Muskie (D), who authored the 1970 Clean Air & Water Act.
 Muskie’s crimes against liberty are responsible for us being able to breathe, swim, and fish today and he was popular enough at the time to pose a threat to Nixon in the ’72 election.
-The CRP broke into his office, stole his stationary, and sent letters to newspaper editors on the stationary accusing his Democratic opponents of things like being pulled over for drunken driving with prostitutes in the passenger seat.
+The CRP broke into his office, stole his personal stationary, and sent letters to newspaper editors on it accusing his Democratic opponents of things like being pulled over for drunken driving with prostitutes in the passenger seat.
 This killed two birds with one stone, making Muskie and his fellow Democrats all look bad at the same time.
-They hired African Americans to hold up pro-Muskie signs to drive away Whites (the false flag trick and variation on their southern strategy), and called voters on Muskie’s behalf at 1 AM to annoy them.
+They hired African Americans to hold up pro-Muskie signs to drive away Whites (the false flag trick and variation on their southern strategy) and called voters on Muskie’s behalf at 1 AM to annoy them.
 They sent an editorial on his stationary insulting the Canadian population of New Hampshire by calling them Canucks, which caused Muskie to lose that state early in the Democratic primaries.
 Poor Muskie couldn’t figure out what was going and finally broke down, nearly crying on camera.
 Score one for CRP.
 Then the left attacked Muskie, too, because they favored South Dakota Senator George McGovern.
-“Gonzo journalist” Hunter S. Thompson mostly targeted the “venal, predatory bully” Nixon in his Rolling Stone columns — later condensed as Fear & Loathing on the Campaign Trail ’72 — but he planted a false rumor that Muskie was addicted to Ibogaine, a natural psychedelic.
+“Gonzo journalist” Hunter S. Thompson mostly targeted the “venal, predatory bully” Nixon in his Rolling Stone columns — later condensed as Fear & Loathing on the Campaign Trail ’72 — but he planted fake news that Muskie was addicted to Ibogaine, a natural psychedelic.
 Thompson claimed that he never said Muskie was addicted; “only accurately reported that there had been a rumor…I started the rumor.”
 This, too, is a time-honored political ploy later institutionalized by Roger Ailes.
 Muskie recovered well enough to later serve as Secretary of State under Jimmy Carter, but the one-two punch of dirty tricks from the right and left ruined his chance for the presidency in 1972.